Black horror: Literature and art

 Black horror author Linda Addison (pictured) was the first Black author to win the Bram Stoker Award.

 For T, Gabrielle Bellot noted the influence of African-American folklore figures, namely Br'er Rabbit, and the 1899 short story collection The Conjure Woman by author Charles W. Chesnutt on Black horror.
 She also described the artworks of Kara Walker, the Betye Saar painting Black's Girl Window (1969), and the written works of authors Nalo Hopkinson, Octavia E. Butler and Jewelle Gomez as progenitors of Black horror, and named the 1967 painting The American People Series 20: Die by Faith Ringgold a piece of Black horror in visual art.

-Black horror novels include Gomez's The Gilda Stories (1991), Butler's Bloodchild and Other Stories (1995) and Fledgling (2005), Toni Morrison's Beloved (1987), Hopkinson's Brown Girl in the Ring (1998), Victor LaValle's The Ballad of Black Tom (2016) and The Changeling (2017), Tiffany D. Jackson's White Smoke (2021), Zakiya Dalila Harris's The Other Black Girl (2021), and Johnny Compton's The Spite House (2023).
+Black horror novels include Due's The Between (1995) and My Soul to Keep (1997), Gomez's The Gilda Stories (1991), Butler's Bloodchild and Other Stories (1995) and Fledgling (2005), Morrison's Beloved (1987), Hopkinson's Brown Girl in the Ring (1998), Victor LaValle's The Ballad of Black Tom (2016) and The Changeling (2017), Tiffany D. Jackson's White Smoke (2021), Zakiya Dalila Harris's The Other Black Girl (2021), and Johnny Compton's The Spite House (2023).
 Jordan Peele edited Out There Screaming: An Anthology of New Black Horror, which compiled short Black horror stories by various authors, and it was released in 2023.
+The young adult Black horror anthology book The Black Girl Survives In This One, which focused on Black female final girls, was edited by Desiree S. Evans and Saraciea J. Fennell and released in 2024.
 The Black horror comics anthology Shook!
 A Black Horror Anthology was released in 2024 by Dark Horse Comics and Second Sight Publishing.

 In 2001, Black horror author Linda Addison became the first Black author to win the Bram Stoker Award.
 She was later awarded the Horror Writers Association's Lifetime Achievement Award in 2017.
 After Get Out was released, Black horror authors such as Addison, LaValle, Steven Van Patten, whose works addressed racism through horror, found wider audiences.